-Students are not to bring to school: skate boards, CD players, MP3s, Ipods, or any type of electronic equipment to be used during recess time.
+Students are not to bring to school: skate boards, handheld electronic games, cell phones, Ipods, or any type of electronic equipment to be used during recess time.
 Any of the above items used will be taken to the office and held there until a parent/guardian comes to pick them up.
 Students may only bring the above items with teacher permission for class projects and field trips.
 The school is not responsible for any electronic devices.
 No student may bring in anything not in keeping with the school philosophy.